Logiqx/gpx-ideas/docs/usage/gpz/README.md

 4. **Use relative references.** See "References to External Files" for more details.
 All relative paths begin inside the base folder described above in item 1.
 For example, if a GPZ file *coastal-walk.gpz* is on the desktop, and its *activity.gpx* file refers to a file *lighthouse.jpg*, which is also on the desktop, the `href` attribute of the `<link>` in the *activity.gpx* file is `../lighthouse.jpg`.

 5. Do not use the *.gpz* extension for any of the subfolders within a GPZ file.
 The *.gpz* extension is reserved for the name of the archive itself.
-For example, here is the file structure of the lighthouses GPZ file:
+For example, here is the file structure of the example GPZ file:

 ![img](img/example.png)